KOrfanakis/PhD_Tools/Curve Fitting/README.md

-# Curve Fitting With Python
+# Curve Fitting with Python

 Simply put, curve fitting is the process of finding a curve that best matches a series of observations.
 It mainly consists of two basic steps.
 First, we need to find an appropriate model to describe the